arszen123/community-site/README.md

 ## TODO

-- ➕ Upvote/Downvote feature
 - 🪛 After the comment saved add it to the list of comments.
+After Upvote/Downvote refresh comment.
 - ➕ Profile page, with the list of my posts
 - ➕ Full graphql support for post module
 - ➕ Infinite scroll and graphql pager.